Medical Electronics Contract Manufacturing

 In the strictly regulated medical device manufacturing field, you need an experienced partner with the quality management system, regulatory certifications, and knowledge of process validation necessary to fast-track your products to market.

-Beyond our Quality Management System being certified to ISO 13485 and FDA registration, CO-AX is a trusted supplier to deliver assemblies and finished products worldwide.
+Beyond our Quality Management System being certified to ISO 13485 (without Design) and FDA registration, CO-AX is a trusted supplier to deliver assemblies and finished products worldwide.

 Highly Efficient PCBAs, Final Assembly and Production of Medical Devices